A backup system for holding elections without government involvement

 In today’s world of video recording and forensic data analysis… Can’t we figure out a less corrupt form of democracy?

-This website has a new constitution that is ready for people to self-assemble under.
+This website has a new 1,900 page constitution that is ready for people to self-assemble under.
 It also has instructions for how this self-assembly process works.
 See: ROMAP = Rules Of Mustering And Propagating.
-This website also has over 1,500 pages of common sense ways to improve democracy and help assure freedom.
+This website also has over 1,000 pages of common sense commentary and ways to improve democracy and help assure freedom.
+See the site directory box above.

 Some sections of the new constitution